zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 25	970758537931791410	Feb 26 22:02:04 UTC 2017	NOTIFY		Volume operation success	Volume (Id: 970758537931791410 Name: clitest) HA updated from 1 to 2
 ```

+### Decreasing the replication factor

-The ha-update command can also be used to reduce the replication factor as well.
+The `ha-update` command can be used to reduce the replication factor as well.
+Continuing our example with `clitest`, let's reduce the volume's replication factor:

 ```text
 pxctl volume ha-update  --repl=1 --node b1aa39df-9cfd-4c21-b5d4-0dc1c09781d8 clitest